deckfln/x16-emulator/README.md

 * `-zeroram` fills RAM at startup with zeroes instead of the default of random data.
 * `-version` prints additional version information of the emulator and ROM.
 * When compiled with `#define TRACE`, `-trace` will enable an instruction trace on stdout.
+* `-remote-debugger` open an HTTP web server on *:9000 for requests from a remote debugger

-Run `x16emu -h` to see all command line options.
+Run `x16-emulator -h` to see all command line options.

 Keyboard Layout
 ---------------